perfact/zodbsync/README.md

     but including a call to `perfact-dbrecord` if a `databases` key is defined in the configuration)

-`zodbsync` is designed to work both with Zope 2 and Zope 4.
-However, only Zope 4 is partly covered by tests at the moment (with Python 2 and Python 3) because I could not figure out how to close the connection to one ZODB and re-open it to another within the same process with Zope 2.

 ## Caveats

 Zope allows `External Method`s to be present in the ZODB even if the